ccswbs/UoGd7-Training/features/howto-livefeeds.md

 ## To Display a Live Feed from an External Source

+### 1. Add the Live Feed

+1. From the administration bar, navigate to `Configuration` > `Feed aggregator` > `Add feed`.
+2. Enter the title and URL for the feed.
+3. Set the update interval and number of news items shown in the block.
+4. Categorize the news items if categories are defined.
+5. Select `Save`.

+### 2. Add the Live Feed View Pane

 1. From the page you would like to add a live feed to, select `Customize this page` at the botton of the screen.
 7. For the appropriate region, select `+` (plus sign).
 8. When the Add Content window opens, select `View panes` from the side menu.
 9. Select `View: S5 - Live Feed` from the list.
+1. Override the title and add a new one if desired.
+If it is not overridden, no title will show.
+2. Enter the Aggregator Feed ID.
+For more on this, see the section below.
+3. Select `Finish`.
+4. Select `Save` at the bottom of the page.

 ______